How to Do Small Business Video Marketing

 So really, hire an in-house videographer.
 It is the one thing you can do to make your video initiatives immediately successful.

 Learn how to build this video culture within your company with our free course Video Sales and Marketing Strategy by IMPACT’s video coach Zach Basner, or talk to an advisor who can walk you through the steps.
 While hiring a videographer might not sound like it’s for you, we will show you the incredible benefits of doing so and how to find the right fit for your business.

 Once the right person is in place, making lots of videos for your small business that dramatically increase traffic, leads, and sales can happen in months — not years.

-Speaking of videos that actually work, here are the ones that, if done properly, will make the most difference.
+Speaking of content that actually works, here are the types of video content that, if done properly, will make the most difference.

 Don’t just brainstorm small business video marketing ideas: Focus first on videos that immediately affect sales and closing rates